 Canon Medical Systems (10.0%)

-Canon aims to provide high-resolution ultrasound imaging with increased sensitivity, assisting clinicians to improve detection of breast abnormalities at an early stage.
+Canon aims to provide high-resolution ultrasound imaging with increased sensitivity, assisting clinicians in improving the detection of breast abnormalities at an early stage.

 Several other companies contribute significantly to the automated breast ultrasound systems market by developing innovative and cost-effective imaging solutions.
 Notable players include: